ericthmoritsuka/TWOnboarding/week 1/git.md

 `gh pr create --title "Your PR title" --body "Additional description if necessary"`

 In Liferay, we use GitRay CLI.
-You can check Step 13 in [this document](https://liferay.atlassian.net/l/cp/T7rVz4xw) to understand more about it.
+You can check Step 13 in [this how-to use git for interns](https://liferay.atlassian.net/l/cp/T7rVz4xw) to understand more about it.

 Well, that is it.
 Now you are able to use git.
 Congratulations!